-The number of eligible service hours awarded for any school-sponsored activity will be determined beforehand and announced to the students by the specific moderator (event moderators must discuss details regarding the event with the service hour coordinator prior to the scheduled event date).
-Note: For school sponsored events - there is not a direct correlation between the hours worked and those awarded.
-A maximum number of 5 hours may be awarded for any charity walk/relay- including pre-walk activities and tele-a-thons (participation in event coordination, set-up, etc. must be noted on the letter received, in order for those hours to be counted towards service completed).
+The number of service hours awarded for any school-sponsored activity will be determined beforehand and announced to the students by the event moderator (moderators must discuss details regarding the event with the service hour coordinator prior to the scheduled event date).

+Note that there is not always a direct correlation between the hours worked in an event and the community hours awarded.
+For example, a maximum of 5 hours may be awarded for any charity walk or relay, including activities that may occur before the event, such as registration, soliciting of donations, or event coordination.
+Student participation in event planning or setup must be noted on the service hour certificate or letter in order for those hours to be counted.